 India’s love affair with spices is known all over the world.
 But our understanding of spices may be limited.
-They’re not just used to induce beads of sweat down your forehead and their purpose goes beyond adding flavor and colour to your food.
-For ages, they have been used to treat several health problems like cancer, diabetes, obesity, hepatic, renal, and cardiovascular diseases.¹ᵃ
+They’re not just used to induce beads of sweat down your forehead and their purpose goes beyond adding flavour and colour to your food.
+For ages, they have been used to treat several health problems.¹ᵃ

 But that’s not all.
 Spices can also help improve your immune system, helping you fight harmful bacteria.
-Let’s take a look at four spices that you absolutely need in your life to strengthen your body’s immunity.
+Let’s take a look at a few spices that you absolutely need in your life to strengthen your body’s immunity.

 Haldi: For a 'Haldi-er' Living

-Lal Mirch Powder to stay out of Red
+Lal Mirch Powder to stay out of the red

-Lal mirch powder is so much more than that the spice that adds colour and a fiery twist to your dishes.
-Capsaicin, the active ingredient in lal mirch, can help control metabolic syndrome, obesity, and diabetes.³ Now you have a legit reason to make those dishes sharp with a measured addition of red chilli powder.
+Lal mirch (red chilli) powder is so much more than that the spice that adds colour and a fiery twist to your dishes.
+Capsaicin, the active ingredient in lal mirch, is said to help control metabolic syndrome, obesity, and diabetes.³ Now you have a legit reason to make those dishes sharp with a measured addition of red chilli powder.

 Hold the Fort with Jeera

 Let’s be honest - the only good thing about being hit with a bad tummy is getting to sip on jal-jeera.
-That’s not all there is to the jeera in this refreshing drink, though.
+That’s not all there is to the jeera (cumin seeds) in this refreshing drink, though.
 It is a great source of iron and rich with nutrients.
-These nutrients act as your body’s natural defence system. ⁴
+These nutrients act as your body’s natural defense system. ⁴

 Stay Cool and add some Dhania Powder